madewithlove/glue/docs/basic/command-line.md

 Glue uses `symfony/console` so created commands should be instances of `Symfony\Component\Console\Command\Command`.
 All commands are resolved through the container so you can inject dependencies in their constructor.

-If you want to use the default definition **with** the default commands provided by Glue, you can use the factory method `withDefaultCommands`:
+If you want to use the service provider **with** the default commands provided by Glue, you can use the factory method `withDefaultCommands`:

 ```php
 $app->setServiceProvider('console', SymfonyConsoleServiceProvider::withDefaultCommands([